kudobuzz/express-api-starter/README.md

 - Add persistence layer to models to easily support other databases
 - Add bunyan to log request
 - Add support for jsdoc.
+- Add environment variable validation at startup
+- Use nconv